HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The LEA instruction loads the computed address offset into general register "r".
 It just performs the address computation part comparable to the LDx/STx instruction, however with no memory access.

+// ??? **note** needs reworking ... should there be a mode 0 ..
+2 like LDW ?

 #### Operation